tsamb/javascript-sudoku-solver/README.md

 A [Sudoku](https://en.wikipedia.org/wiki/Sudoku) solver written in JavaScript.
 [Click here](//tsamb.github.io/sudoku) for the web version of the solver.

 This code previously used ES6 and ES7 features of arrow syntax, the `Array.prototype` method `#includes` and the `new Set()` constructor.
 Due to lack of support in Safari, Edge and IE, I rewrote functions using those features in ES5.
-The current iteration of this code is unit tested and passing in Chrome 49, Firefox 43 and Safari 8.
+The current iteration of this code is unit tested and passing in Chrome 49, Firefox 43, Safari 8, Edge 25 and Internet Explorer 11.

 ~~This code uses ES6 arrow syntax and the ES7 array method, `Array.prototype.includes()`.
 You can run this code in Chrome, Firefox or Node (with the `--harmony` flag to support `includes()`).~~